Driving License in China

 Best Car Insurance Providers and Costs in China

-China's major car insurance providers include PICC, Ping An, and China Life. complete coverage for a mid-range sedan costs around CNY 5,000 (USD 700, EUR 660) annually.
+China's major car insurance providers include PICC, Ping An, and China Life.
+Comprehensive coverage for a mid-range sedan costs around CNY 5,000 (USD 700, EUR 660) annually.
 In Beijing, Ping An offers tailored plans for electric vehicles, while in Shanghai, PICC provides discounts for safe drivers.
+Third-party liability insurance (ไบคๅผบ้ฉ, jiฤoqiวng xiวn) is legally mandatory for ALL vehicles in China โ driving without it carries a CNY 1,500โ3,000 fine plus vehicle detention.

 Insurance premiums in Guangzhou are slightly lower, averaging CNY 4,500 (USD 630, EUR 590) due to lower accident rates.in Hangzhou, China Life offers a unique "no-claim bonus" that reduces premiums by 10% annually for claim-free years.